NVIDIA/TensorRT-LLM/examples/gptneox/README.md

 ### 3. Convert weights from HF Transformers to TensorRT-LLM format

-To apply groupwise quantization GPTQ, addition commandline flags need to be passed to `convert_checkpoint.py`:
+To apply groupwise quantization GPTQ, addition command-line flags need to be passed to `convert_checkpoint.py`:
 Here `--ammo_quant_ckpt_path` flag specifies the output safetensors of `gptq_convert.sh` script.

 ```bash